 One of the best-known examples of a mimicry plant is Rafflesia arnoldii, the corpse flower.
 This plant is found in Southeast Asia and has a large, fleshy flower that looks like a rotting corpse.
 The smell of this flower is so bad that it can be used to repel animals from entering an area.

 Mimicry plants 9 Purple false indigo.

-Mimicry plants are an interesting group of plants that have evolved to look like other objects in their environment.
+Mimicry plants are an interesting group of that have evolved to look like other objects in their environment.
 One example of a mimicry plant is the purple false indigo.
 This plant has grown to look like a dead leaf, which helps it avoid being eaten by animals.
 Another example of a mimicry plant is the Venus flytrap.
 This plant has evolved to look like a dead animal, which helps it catch prey.
 Mimicry plants are a fascinating group of plants and are important for understanding how evolution works.

 Mimicry plants 10 White spotted deerberry (Elaeagnus umbellata)